From "So denken Gewinner" (How Winners Think), Podcast Episode #192 (Part 1 and 2)

 Daniel Hannemann, CEO at TESVOLT, spoke in an interview with Handelsblatt about the need for more flexibility in the electricity grid and highlighted the potential of battery storage for commerce and industry.
 Currently in Germany, power generation on the one hand and grid operation on the other are strictly separated.
 What does this look like in other countries and what effects does this have?

-Read on (german)
+Read On (german)